 A fascinating guided car or bicycle-tour of Yeroham featuring nature, history, and breathtaking scenery, from Hagar's Well and the Yeroham Lake Park, through the town, to the Mt Avnun look-out on the Yeroham Mahtesh.
 The tour can focus on varied topics (entrepreneurship, environment, women, geography, economics, education, personal encounters, multi-culturalism, health, Negev development, etc.) depending on the nature and desire of the group.

-Gain surprising insights into organizational challenges such as handling conflict, improving service, building team spirit, defining responsibility vs. authority, identifying management models, and more - in the light of sources from the Bible, Talmud and other Jewish sources, integrated with texts from the world of organizational psychology, with experienced professional facilitators.
+Gain insight into organizational challenges such as handling conflict, improving service, building team spirit, defining responsibility vs. authority, identifying management models, and more - all as taught in the Bible, Talmud, and other Jewish sources.
+The program also includes texts from the world of organizational psychology, and is run by experienced professional facilitators.

-Leadership and Management in the Light of Jewish Sources
+Leadership and Management as taught in Jewish Sources

 Yeroham has become a nationally and internationally recognized "robotics empire" over the past few years.
 Meet the inspiring initiators of the educational and scientific revolution and members of the high school robotics team, in the robotics workshop or at the Science Center.